sal55/langs/Modules2021/readme.md

 * This was better, but when I tried to create an app that incorporated modules from another program, it got chaotic.
 * The path controls for locating a module were insufficient.
 There was also a scheme which maintained a list of directories to search through, but I considered this poor; you could never be certain where it would end up getting a module from.
 Accidentally delete a source file, and it might find an old one elsewhere)
 * If I decided to change a module name, I might have to update a bunch of other modules
+* Because of unrestricted circular imports, module import order is indeterminate.
+Since modules can have inititialisation routines called automatically, a program can't know for sure which order they are called.
+(This is especially a program in the dynamic language with complex static data initialisation.)

 This was when I decided I needed another overhaul.